 - 1/4 cup thinly sliced crystallized ginger or crumbled maple sponge toffee

 1. Preheat the oven to 425°F (218° C).
 Line a baking sheet with parchment paper.

-5. Form dough into a large round and cut eight pieces with a flour coated biscuit cutter or ring.
-Place shortbread disks onto the prepared baking sheet, leaving space to rise & spread in between, then brush each shortbread with melted butter (and sprinkle with sugar if you wish).
+5. Form dough into a large round with your hands, and press to even out in about a one-inch thickness, all around.
+Cut eight pieces with a flour-coated biscuit cutter or ring.
+Place shortcake disks onto the prepared baking sheet, leaving space to rise & spread in between, then brush each shortbread with melted butter (and sprinkle with sugar if you wish).

-6. Bake until tops are golden brown, anywhere from 12 to 16 minutes.
-Transfer the shortcakes to a cooling rack.
+6. Bake until tops are golden brown, anywhere from 12 – 15 minutes.
+Transfer shortcakes to a cooling rack.

 1. Cut strawberries in quarters, together with lemon juice, and maple syrup in a large bowl.
 Taste and adjust sweetness as needed.
-Allow to stand at room temperature for an hour or more to allow the juices to mingle & sweeten.
+Stand at room temperature for an hour (or more) to allow the juices to mingle & sweeten.
 Cover & reserve.

 Maple whipped cream –

-7. Using an electric hand mixer, whisk or or stand mixer, beat together the heavy cream and maple syrup until soft peaks form.
+1. Using an electric hand mixer, whisk or stand mixer, beat together the heavy cream and maple syrup until soft peaks form.
 Chill until ready to plate.

 Assembly: Split each shortcake in half crosswise.
 Place the bottom half of each shortcake on a plate.
 Spoon on a portion of roasted strawberries and top with a large scoop of whipped cream, place the other half of the shortcake on top.
 Spoon more berries and ripe juices over the top and finish with more whipped cream.
 Top the whole works with crystallized ginger, or maple sponge toffee and serve immediately.

 - Cuisine: Canadian